stallev/bpoems/docs/prds/main_prd.md

 - As an author, I want to see analytics about my poems' performance so that I can understand reader engagement
 - As an author, I want to moderate comments on my poems so that I can maintain a positive environment
 - As an author, I want to create collections of my poems so that I can organize my work

-**For Readers:**
-- As a reader, I want to rate and review poems so that I can provide feedback to authors
-- As a reader, I want to follow favorite authors so that I can stay updated on their new work
-- As a reader, I want to create reading lists so that I can save poems for later
-- As a reader, I want to receive recommendations based on my reading history

 **For Moderators:**
 - As a moderator, I want to approve or reject author role requests from subscribers so that I can control who can publish content